Skip to main content

 • New Residential Stamp Duty (NRSD): Abolished

-The main remaining duty is Ad Valorem Duty (AVD), now charged at rates aligned to the Scale 2 rate table:
+The main remaining duty is Ad Valorem Duty (AVD), now charged at rates aligned to the Scale 2 rate table.
+The full Scale 2 table has 11 bands with transitional marginal rates between the main tiers:

 Property value AVD rate

-The abolition of BSD and NRSD means the distinction between buyer types no longer triggers additional duties for most residential transactions.
-For the current applicable rates, check the IRD stamp duty rates page.
+With BSD and NRSD gone, the distinction between buyer types no longer triggers additional duties for most residential transactions.
+For the latest rates, check the IRD stamp duty rates page.

 • Tenancy agreements: Must be stamped within 30 days of execution